Alvacampos/Cv-project-full-stack/README.md

 # Project Cv Full Stack

 This will be a full stack project for learning purposes and will contain the following tools and technologies.
-The project will consist in a basic three tier arquitecture and will be mainly focued on JavaScript.
+The project will consist in a basic three tier architecture and will be mainly focused on JavaScript.
-We will use a very basic kaban aproach with tickets using the issue board provided by github plus we will implement dailies and every other necesary ceremony in order to have an idea of a developers day to day activities.
+We will use a very basic kaban approach with tickets using the issue board provided by github plus we will implement dailies and every other necessary ceremony in order to have an idea of a developers day to day activities.

 From now on some words and phrases will be shorten to the following:
 Front End - FE